Intoo-TV/oasis-hackathon/contracts/Tokenomics & Royal XP.md

 ## Tokenomics
 ### ɑ-Royals (v0.1, GR8 Hackathon)
-- Only 500 ɑ-Royals (alpha Royal XPs) generated on Ethereum Blockchain.
+- Only 500 ɑ-Royals (alpha Royal XPs) generated on the Oasis Blockchain.
 - Each Guest will receive only 1 ɑ-Royal per usage.
-- Usage will be determined for each Derivative XP Card minted on Matic, based on Original XP Card.
+- Usage will be determined for each Derivative XP Card minted on Oasis, based on Original XP Card.
 - Each creator will be able to receive up to 5 ɑ-Royals only.
 - After that (if Templates are used more than 5 times), they won't receive any additional ɑ-Royal.
 - This will be part of “100 Creators” Private Beta release.